-Sex/Gender
+Gender

+Question Answer

-Question Answer The accommodation is intended to be mixed sex.
-What information (data) do you have on affected service users/residents with this characteristic?
-Male 63.8% 541 Impacts (Delete as applicable) Both
+The accom The accommodation is intended to be mixed gender.

+What information (data) do you have on affected There are n nore car e leavers who are male than female, as shown in the table below:

+service users/residents Gender Gender % Number

+with this characteristic?
+Male 63.8% 541

+Female 36.0% 305

+Not known 0.2% 2

+Impacts (Delete as applicable) Both